H.R.H Princess Kaʻiulani

-Unfortunately, her aunt, the Queen Lili`uokalani was overthrown on January 17, 1893.
+Unfortunately, her aunt, Queen Liliʻuokalani was illegally overthrown by revolution with the aid of the United States on January 17, 1893.
 The news arrived to Kaʻiulani on January 30th while she was still in England being educated, upon hearing the news she immediately made this statement:

 "Four years ago, at the request of Mr. Thurston, then a Hawaiian Cabinet Minister, I was sent away to England to be educated privately and fitted to the position which by the constitution of Hawaii I was to inherit.
 For all these years, I have patiently and in exile striven to fit myself for my return this year to my native country.
 I am now told that Mr. Thurston will be in Washington asking you to take away my flag and my throne.
 No one tells me even this officially.
 Have I done anything wrong that this wrong should be done to me and my people?
 I am coming to Washington to plead for my throne, my nation and my flag.
 Will not the great American people hear me?"